History & Impact

 SWOG Cancer Research Network is a part of the nation's oldest and largest publicly funded cancer research network.
 Texas pediatrician Grant Taylor, MD, founded the group in Houston in 1956 under a new National Cancer Institute (NCI) program aimed at testing childhood cancer treatments through regional networks of physicians.
 That's how we got our original name - the Southwest Cancer Chemotherapy Study Group, which later become the Southwest Oncology Group, which was shortened to SWOG, then changed to SWOG Cancer Research Network in 2018.

-What started with one man in Texas has grown into a cancer research community that includes more than 18,000 people at over 1,300 hospitals, clinics, and cancer centers worldwide.
+What started with one man in Texas has grown into a cancer research community that includes more than 20,000 people at over 1,300 hospitals, clinics, and cancer centers worldwide.

 Impact

 Today, SWOG is a major part of the cancer research infrastructure in the United States and the world.
-SWOG has members in 45 states and nine other countries as part of the NCI's National Clinical Trials Network, or NCTN.
+SWOG has members in 45 states and eight other countries as part of the NCI's National Clinical Trials Network, or NCTN.

 Our clinical trials have: